ssuryanarayanan/Qi-Docs/docs/QiStreams.md

 ```

 **Parameters**
-`streamId` -- identifier of the stream to delete
+*streamId*: Identifier of the stream to delete

 **Security**
 Allowed by Administrator account